ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 the lowest level of detail.
-For instance, you should start with "Has function and variable names that adhere to an industry-standard ..." and then go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and then furnish a justification for this ranking.
+For instance, you should start with "Has function and variable names that adhere to an industry-standard ..." and then go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and then give a one-sentence justification for this ranking.

 - Write short Python functions of ten to twenty lines that have the following
   characteristics: